Stelath/geoguessr-ai/README.md

 ### Training the Model

-After useing a copule different model architectures I settled on a wideresnet with 50 layers which gave comparable results to a wideresnet with 100 layers but took far less GPU memory.
+After using a couple different model architectures I settled on a wideresnet with 50 layers which gave comparable results to a wideresnet with 100 layers but took far less GPU memory.
 The model was trained on a dataset of 50,000 images and had the best performance 20 epochs in and then began to slowly overfit.

 ### How Could it be Improved?